Swedish Homes Scandinavian Homes

 villa skogshall 1884 gnesta sweden 13

-A view of this terrace from outside.
+This is the view of the terrace from outside.

 villa skogshall 1884 gnesta sweden 14